Tracardi/tracardi-url-parser/README.md

 }
 ```

-# Payload
+# Input

-This action does not process payload directly.
+This action does not process input payload directly.

 # Output